 Long before Alexa was speaking from Amazon Echos all over the world, there was Audrey in the 1950s.
 K. H. Davis, R. Biddulph and S. Balashek of Bell Laboratories invented the device, which was so big it could easily fill up a large room.
 The large device could only recognize the first ten numbers.
 However, within a decade, Audrey’s ability expanded to sixteen English words.
 Audrey’s ability to recognize speech was not nearly as accurate or widespread as modern technology.
 At best, the device had 97% accuracy, but that was only if it was used to hearing your specific voice.
 Otherwise, accuracy was much lower and its language comprehension was limited.

-The next milestone for speech recognition came in the 1970s when IBM, Carnegie Mellon University, and Stanford Research teamed up to make a more advanced speech recognition technology.
+The next milestone for voice recognition came in the 1970s when IBM, Carnegie Mellon University, and Stanford Research teamed up to make a more advanced voice recognition technology.
 The result was Harpy, which could understand over 1,000 English words and entire sentences.
 Harpy was mostly used for translation.
 It could recognize words then transfer them to text for translation.

 The Digital Era

-This was the first speech recognition software.
+This was the first voice recognition software.
 It could process speech much more quickly than previous models—up to 100 words per minute!

-Then in the 2000s, smartphones reinvigorated the evolution of speech recognition technology.
-It may surprise you to know that Google Voice, not Siri, was actually the first speech recognition app for iPhones.
+Then in the 2000s, smartphones reinvigorated the evolution of voice recognition technology.
+It may surprise you to know that Google Voice, not Siri, was actually the first voice recognition app for iPhones.
 With these technologies, voice recognition had more diverse uses.
 Later, Siri and Alexa even had the ability to interact with their users.